Check out v4 of the Fauna CLI

 Set up a schema directory

 You typically store .fsl files in a schema directory alongside your application code.
-To set up this directory, run:
+The directory can use any name. schema is a common choice.

 For more information about setting up a project using the CLI, see Set up a project using FSL and the Fauna CLI.